 Kayak UK | The Best Rivers to Kayak or Canoe in Scotland

 The River Tay is the longest river in Scotland and can be canoed in sections or – if you’ve got a good bit of time on your hands – in its entirety.
-It runs from slopes of Ben Lui in the west of the country across to Loch Tay, where the river then starts proper, and from there it runs over to the east coast at Dundee where it joins the sea via the Firth of Tay.
+It runs from the slopes of Ben Lui in the west of the country across to Loch Tay, where the river then starts proper, and from there it runs over to the east coast at Dundee where it joins the sea via the Firth of Tay.
 Aberfeldy, not far from Loch Tay, is a particularly popular spot for kayaking, with beginner options on the loch itself and rapids also nearby.
 Scotland’s slalom course from Grandtully to Strathtay can also be found on the Tay, and offers grade three river rapids.
 Dewar’s Aberfeldy Distillery is the perfect way to cap off a day on the water, too.

 The Spey runs from a little east of Elgin up through the Cairngorm mountains.
 Those fond of a tipple will recognise the name.
 Speyside is famous for its whisky distilleries.
 The region produces more whisky than any other, and it does it well.
 It’s home to big hitters like Glen Livet, Glenfiddich, Balvenie and an abundance more.
 The river is also renowned for the quality of its salmon and fishing and, yup, it’s not so bad for kayaking either.

 The River Spey isn’t a particularly technical river, but there are a selection of Grade 2 rapids.
 The water levels are reliable throughout the year.
-Newtonmore is the highest common starting point, and there’s a wealth more information on the route on the Canoe Scotland website.
+Newtonmore is the highest common starting point, and there’s a wealth of information on the route on the Canoe Scotland website.
 This is a beauty of a river, with all the typical Highland views that come with a river that runs through the Cairngorms.
 Plus, you know the food and drink won’t be half bad after.

 The Caledonian Canal